Tourism Studies MA, Independent Reading Course, 7.5 credits

 0030: Individual assignment, 5 Credits

-As a result of the reading course, the students are expected to submit a detailed literature review report including a thesis plan.
-The latter report is based on the investigated academic literature, which should comprises a mix of scientific books (text books, hand books, encyclopedia), journal articles and other academic materials, such as conference proceedings and professional scientific reports.
 At home examinations or other written assignments, a complementary oral presentation may be requested by the teacher.
 The student should hence demonstrate the necessary knowledge to ensure that the student is the actual sender and the author of the written work.

 The examiner has the right to offer alternative examination arrangements to students who have been granted the right to special support by Mid Sweden University's disabilities adviser.